 - Brightly provides a list of books that can be helpful for teaching toddlers about how to treat animals kindly.

-Without having cruel intentions, most toddlers and pre-kindergarten children are simply too young to realize that pulling or squeezing animal’s ears, hair or just using them to explore and get funny reactions is actually not so funny for the cat, dog, bird or bug in question.
-But this doesn’t mean that they can’t learn very early on about kindness towards all kind of creatures, quite the contrary!
-Teaching your child how to coexist safely and lovingly with nature and animals can help him develop self-control, learn about boundaries, develop empathy and know more about his own self and preferences.
-It also means that your toddler will be less likely to have bad experiences when interacting with an animal that can defend itself.
+Without having cruel intentions, most toddlers and pre-kindergarten children are simply too young to realize that pulling or squeezing an animal’s ears, hair, or just using them to explore and get funny reactions is actually not so funny for the cat, dog, bird, or bug in question.
+But this doesn’t mean that they can’t learn about kindness towards all kind of creatures at an early age.
+Quite the contrary!

-More so, it is known that spending time with animals and pets is good for both for the physical and psychological well-being of kids, and is a great first step towards raising a nature-loving child.
+More so, it is known that spending time with animals and pets is good for both for the physical and psychological well-being of children, and is a great first step towards raising a nature-loving child.